FelipeTamaki/Darnel-Fletes-Analisis/README.md

 * Realistic Business Case: Throughout this project I was able to use all my business knowledge in a real case scenario.
 Having previous knowledge, helped me to analyze the data with detail and dig deeper into it and thus obtatining the best possible conclusions.

 ## Insights
-This project provided several general insights into Darmel´s transport logistics:
+This project provided several general insights into Darnel´s transport logistics:

 * Uneven Distribution of Trips and Costs: CABA is the most frequently traveled destination due to its economic and transportation centrality, while Rosario has a significantly higher average trip cost due to its greater distance.